 Treatments aren’t the only thing that can help ease sleeplessness.
 Why not try some of these simple lifestyle tweaks to help you drift into a sweet slumber?

-• Exercise during the day – there are many benefits of exercise including helping decrease stress levels, improving sleep and lowering core body temperature
+• Exercise during the day – this can help decrease stress, improve sleep and lower core body temperature

 • Wear loose, light clothing to help you stay cool

-• Try a bedside fan and avoid using heavy blankets or sheets on your bed
+• Use a bedside fan and avoid using heavy blankets or sheets on your bed

 • Have a cold drink.
 We love Chilly's reusable water bottles to keep your water cold for 24 hours